kishorekumarp6/my-task-manager-skeleton/Incremental_LabGuide_TaskManager_FastAPI_Angular.md

 - **Option A – From Scratch (recommended for first-time run):**
   - Create a fresh `task-manager-lab/` folder and follow all steps from Section 1 onward.
 - **Option B – From Skeleton Repo (time-constrained / repeat runs):**
-  - Clone or download the `task-manager-skeleton` repo (provided by the instructor).
+  - Clone or download the `task-manager-skeleton` repo from the provided URL.
   - Backend is pre-populated with working FastAPI + JWT + CRUD.
   - Frontend folder is empty, ready for Angular scaffolding.